The Homer Calendar

 Krusty's yiddishkeit came out again in December 2019.
 The Simpsons family goes to a Christmas theme park.
 In addition to Santa and elves, there's a Chanukah Hollow, with dancing latkes and a guy in a menorah suit (see picture).
 Kids dodge the jets of lamp oil spraying up from the ground.
 Nearby is the Dreidel Casino.
 Krusty is there (see him), putting all his chips on one lucky spin: "Come on, gimmel, gimmel, gimmel!
 Ah, shin again!
 I thought this would be the one part of Judaism I'm good at." (see the dreidel betting table).

 Or, an October 2022 episode had two Krusty↔Jews bits.
-In one, Krusty's manager tell Krusty he's behind in his cameo recordings for fans.
+In one, Krusty's manager tell Krusty he's behind in his Cameo personalized video recordings for fans.
 So he opens up his phone and starts recording a video: "Hey hey, Jacob -- Your dad's super sad that he couldn't make it to your bar mitzvah.
 It's a real shanda.
-Also, all the best from dad's new wife, Shanda." (laugh turns into a sigh).
+Also, all the best from dad's new wife, Shanda." (laugh turns into a sigh) (watch).
 And later, Krusty becomes a feared demanding boss of his new TV show, but he's exposed when the workers publicly complain.
 One says, "I heard he made all the interns convert to Judaism and work on Christmas, then convert back and work on Passover."

 Or this one from May 2023: Krusty opens up a Clown School.
 Facing a crisis, he talks to a picture of his Rabbi father, which has an inscription: Hyman Krustofsky -- Rabbi, Teacher, Disapproving Father (see picture).
 Krusty asks his father for a sign that all will be well, but the picture remains mute.
 In the end the whole school burns down.